hypothesis/h/README.rst

 Hypothes.is brings community peer review to The Internet.
 It is a web application which enables rich annotation of web content.
-The project acts as a community aggregator for annotations and identity provider* for annotators.
-It also serves to deploy an annotation agent designed for modern web browsers.
+The project acts as a community aggregator for annotations and identity provider[*] for annotators.

-    * Community and identity features are not finished.
-Help us out by getting involved.
+It also serves embed code for an annotation agent designed with modern web browsers in mind.

 Installation
 ------------